VanJelly/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0-print list
 1-list int

-Its all about linked lists
+Its all bot linked lists